Official Troubleshooting Methodology and Evidence Handling

 - The troubleshooting process starts with identifying the problem and gathering information before changing the environment.

-- A theory should be tested before a plan of action is implemented.
+- A theory should be tested before a plan of action is implemented, and a disproven theory loops back to step two.

-- Verification includes confirming full system functionality and applying preventive measures when appropriate.
+- Verification includes confirming full system functionality and implementing preventive measures when appropriate.

 - Evidence handling requires accurate documentation, timestamps, preservation, and chain of custody when security or legal review may be involved.